Sydney Rocks – Blue Water Classic (4 Nights) Sydney to the Hawkesbury River and Return

 The land of the unexpected

-The TRUE NORTH first visited untamed Papua New Guinea in 2005.
-Since then we have continued to refine our itineraries to ensure that they are filled with only the highest quality experiences – the highlight being countless encounters with the overwhelming hospitality of those who are fortunate to call this untouched paradise home.
+The TRUE NORTH first visited beautiful Papua New Guinea in 2005.
+Since then, we've continued to refine our itineraries to ensure that they're filled with only the best experiences.

-ULTIMATE OPPORTUNITY FOR A TRANSFORMING EXPERIENCE
+It's the ULTIMATE OPPORTUNITY FOR A TRANSFORMATIVE EXPERIENCE

 Frequently Asked Questions